XiaoyuQian829/XQRiskCore-open/README.md

 ## 🧬 Who am I?

-I’m a graduating PhD specializing in modeling complex systems and risk dynamics.
+I’m a graduating PhD in statistical genetics, where I specialized in building interpretable models for complex systems and risk behavior.
 My name is **XQ**.

 While preparing for the **FRM Part 1** exam, I set myself a challenge:
 Not just to learn financial risk from textbooks — but to build a real system that applies institutional-grade governance to strategy execution.